markjprice/cs11dotnet7/docs/errata/errata.md

 In this section, we define some methods and operators so that two `Person` objects can get married and have babies.
 The example we model comes from the Bible story of Lamech and his two wives and their children.
 But the code I tell you to write does not allow Lamech to marry two women so later an exception is thrown when Lamech and his second wife try to make a baby.

 cgwid suggested a solution in [the issue they raised](https://github.com/markjprice/cs11dotnet7/issues/59).
 I want to rethink this code example for the next edition to avoid it becoming overly complex so I will leave it to the reader to decide how they might want to solve it.
+Meanwhile, I have added an improvement with suggested alternative code here: https://github.com/markjprice/cs11dotnet7/blob/main/docs/errata/improvements.md#page-235---more-about-methods

 # Page 244 - Init-only properties